jreis13/userprofile/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Frontend take-home test building the user profile page for RealFevr.
+# User Profile RealFevr

+This is my attempt to solve RealFevr's frontend take-home test.